kianheus/PDM_Project_Group_28/README.md

 ```
 Then install the dependencies as outlined above.

- Please also ensure that the relevant python executable runs on a dedicated GPU (if available).
-If run on the CPU, the simulation will not run realtime.
+*Warning: Please ensure that the relevant python executable runs on a dedicated GPU (if available).
+If run on the CPU or with integrated GPU, the simulation will not run realtime.*

 ## Executing program
 If using a conda environment, run ```conda activate group28rrt``` first.